yfiua/spotlight-presenter/README.md

 - **Release Right Mouse Button** → Turns spotlight off.
 - **Click Extension Icon** → Open popup to enable/disable spotlight entirely.

+The extension also works beautifully with **PDF presentations rendered as HTML** (e.g., using [PDF.js viewer](https://mozilla.github.io/pdf.js/)).
+This makes it great for **lectures, conference talks, or online teaching**, where you want to highlight content directly inside the browser.